Jonathan Mayezo

-Jonathan Mayezo (born May 22, 2000) is a French muay thai kickboxer.
-A professional competitor since 2017, he is the current SUPERKOMBAT World Super Lightweight Champion and WAKO-Pro Super Welterweight champion.
+Jonathan Mayezo (born May 22, 2000) is a French muay thai kickboxer who is currently ranked number eight in the world in the middleweight division.

 Martial arts career

 Mayezo took part in the 2020 Empire Fight -72 kilogram tournament, held on February 8, 2020.
 He won the four-man tournament, after beating Khambakhadov Saifullah by decision in the semifinal and Jérémy Antonio by decision in the final.
 Two weeks after capturing the tournament title, at the February 22 Stars Night event, Mayezo beat Amansio Paraschiv by decision as well.

 Mayezo faced Zhora Akopyan for the Empire Fight Kickboxing lightweight title at Empire Fight - Vikings Edition on October 2, 2021.
 He won the fight by majority decision.

 Mayezo was scheduled to face Brown Pinas for the inaugural SUPERKOMBAT World Super Lightweight Championship at Superkombat Universe: Doumbé vs. Emiev on November 1, 2021.
 He won the fight by split decision.